 Travel costs Spain: Food

-Eating in Spain is always a party.
+Eating in Spain is always a pleasure.
 You taste the delicious southern European flavors every day, whether it’s tapas in the evening, manchego sandwich in the morning, or churros as a snack.
 The food in Spain is delicious.
-The food is not expensive, you mustn’t eat at the tourist spots.
+The food is not expensive we recommend that you don’t eat at the tourist spots.
 In our experience, when you eat at local places the quality of the food is better and you save a lot of money.

 Most of the accommodations breakfast are included.
 Breakfast in Spain is good.
 Usually, it contains bread, cereal, fruit, yogurt, toast, croissant, coffee, and all kinds of spreads.